cogini/mix_deploy/README.md

 ## Configuration

-The library gets standard information in `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.
+The library gets standard information from `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.

+The library tries to choose smart defaults, so you may not need to configure anything.

 By default, with no configuration, the scripts are set up for building and deploying on the same machine.
 The scripts deploy with the same OS user that